mbeckrich/genes/content/family/bundle-1/pacific-trip-2.md

 title: Another Trip to the West Coast
 date: "2023-05-17"
 summary: |
-  A return to the West Coast.
+  A return to the West Coast to better preview line-length in the post feed!
 individuals:
 # Me
 - id-00-001